CyrusCce/creditcard_fraud/README.md

 This project is distributed under the MIT License.
 Please refer to the LICENSE file for more information on permissions and restrictions.

 Credits
-This project was developed by Group 7 for SC1015.
-We would like to thank:
+This project was developed by Group 9 for SC1015.